Stepos36/Bamazon/README.md

 #### Bamazon customer allows user to view items available in the store and shop available items
 #### Bamazon manager allows user to manage this store: view items, view low inventory, restock items and add new items to the store

+##### To start this app on your machine:
+* Pull this repo
+* In your bash type: 'npm install -y'
+* Using bamazon.sql file, create a database for your store
+* Using seeds.sql file, seed your database with new goods
+* Your Bamazon Store is ready to use, just type in: 'node bamazonCustomer' or 'node 'bamazonManager'

 ## _Bamazon customer_
 Bamazon customer allows user to view items available in the store and buy them